reUSD (Re Protocol) — Retail Risk Report

 Two paths, very different profiles depending on whether you can KYC as a non-U.S. person:

 2. DEX secondary market (the only path for U.S. persons): reUSD trades on Curve and Fluid pools across the four supported chains.
 There is no CEX listing: per CoinGecko Markets (May 2026), the four trading venues are Fluid REUSD/USDT (~63% of 24h DEX volume), Curve REUSD/sUSDe (~37%), Curve REUSD/USDC (<1%), and a stale Blackhole V2 pool.
-Aggregate DEX exit liquidity is $28M/month ($946K/24h across the four pools).
+Aggregate DEX exit liquidity is about $28M/month (roughly $946K/24h across the four pools).
 The often-cited “$511M monthly volume” from RWA.xyz is transfer volume — it conflates mints, redemptions, wallet-to-wallet transfers, and DEX trades.
 Only the DEX share is realizable exit for a holder.
-Against a $176M market cap, $28M/month of real DEX exit liquidity is functional for retail-size exits but thin for institutional-size.
+Against a $181M market cap, $28M/month of real DEX exit liquidity is functional for retail-size exits but thin for institutional-size.

 For U.S. holders specifically: the primary path is unavailable.
 Treat reUSD as a hold-the-NAV-trajectory position rather than a redeem-at-par stablecoin.